bryansteiner/gpu-passthrough-tutorial/README.md

         <a href="#return14"><sup>&#x21ba;</sup></a>
     </li>
     <li name="footnote15">
-        Credit to Rokas Kupstys in <a href="https://rokups.github.io/#!pages/gaming-vm-performance.md">this post.
+        See a similar discussion here from Rokas Kupstys in <a href="https://rokups.github.io/#!pages/gaming-vm-performance.md">this post.
         <a href="#return15"><sup>&#x21ba;</sup></a>
     </li>
     <li name="footnote16">